flexera-public/policy_templates/saas/fsm/deactivated_users/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
+- *Applications* - A list of application names and/or IDs to check for deactivated users.
+Leave blank to check all applications.
 - *Inactive Days Threshold* - Number of days since user was deactivated to include it in the results.

 ## Policy Actions